 Substack’s platform is part publishing platform and part social media, which can sometimes make for a confusing experience.
 (Source: Substack)

-Ultimately, Substack is best for content creators, influencers, indie essayists, small businesses wanting a content marketing platform, and journalists and creatives looking for somewhere to build their own publication.
+Ultimately, Substack is best for content creators, influencers, indie essayists, small businesses wanting a content marketing platform, and journalists and creatives looking for somewhere to build their own publications.

 How to get started on Substack

-If you’ve determined that Substack can be a good platform for your needs, all that’s left is to start publishing.
-Thankfully, it’s easy.
-You’ll simply create an account on the website, follow a few Substack publications as part of the onboarding process, and then start posting.
+If you’ve determined that Substack is a good platform for your needs, all that’s left is to start publishing.
+You’ll only need to create an account on the website, follow a few Substack publications as part of the onboarding process, and then start posting.

 1. Visit Substack and create an account

-2. Explore your home page & publish your first post
+2. Explore your home page and publish your first post

 After creating your account, you’ll be directed to your home page, where you’ll see all the publications you signed up for.